eoBattisti/eoBattisti/README.md

 📖 I'm studying game development at [Méliès](https://melies.com)

-💼 I'm currently working at Datavisiooh.
+💼 I'm currently working at Devgrid.

 ---
 ### What you will see here: